 HISTORICISING THE GENDERED EPISTEMOLOGY THROUGH PHILOSOPHICAL AND FOUNDATIONAL TEXTS

 Texts like Manusmriti has both praised and abhorred women.
 When discussing the husband's role in guarding his wife, Manusmriti describes women as hard-hearted, fickle, and lustful.
 On the other hand, the text also discusses how a man should respect women and states that it pleases the Gods where the women are being respected.
-It emphasizes how a man should control his wife and her property but also states that she could not be sold or treated like cattle.
+It emphasises how a man should control his wife and her property but also records that she could not be sold or treated like cattle.
 The Dharmasastra works of this period have shown the subordinate nature of women, which can be seen from their withdrawal from the public domain, increased dependence on male relatives, and limited access to education.
 Sons are preferred over daughters, and women are relegated within the domestic spheres.
 Restrictions on their sexuality can be through their increasing emphasis on chastity and pre-puberty marriages (Manu 9.94).
-Several Smritis have promoted the essentialising nature of motherhood and stated that women misses the opportunity of becoming a mother at every menstruation.
+Several Smritis have promoted the essentialising nature of motherhood and stated that women miss the opportunity of becoming a mothers at every menstruation.
 This was also considered as brunahatya.
 It has been noted that in matters of inheritance, women of this period did not possess the right to inherit property except for stridhana.
 Patriarchal inheritance continued to dominate the societal norms.

-Manusmriti went on to discuss the various reasons behind a man being able to abandon his wife.
-One of the reasons include the state of barrenness.
-It says that the husband is allowed to abandon his barren wife in the eighth year.
-If any children die, then the husband can abandon the wife in the tenth year, and one who has only produced female children could be abandoned by the husband in the eleventh year.
+Manusmriti went on to discuss various reasons behind a man being able to abandon his wife.
+One of the reasons is the state of barrenness.
+It informs that the husband is allowed to abandon his barren wife in the eighth year.
+If any child dies, then the husband can abandon the wife in the tenth year, and one who has only produced female children could be abandoned by the husband in the eleventh year.
 All these instances situate women in a precarious position because of their biological and social experiences.
 It also states that if a wife speaks harshly to her husband, then she should be abandoned immediately.
 The Yajnavalkya Smriti speaks in favour of polygyny, but the Manusmriti has promoted monogamy as the ideal form of marriage for a woman.
 It has even discouraged widow remarriage and stated that the widows should follow certain strictures throughout their life.
 It does not even support niyoga and considers it as pashu dharma (the dharma of animals).

 The position of women during the Gupta period did not witness much change from the preceding period.
-Although we find images of women, mostly queens of the contemporary Gupta monarchs, in many coins of that period and also the names of the various Vakataka queens in connection to various land grants of that period.
+We find images of women, mostly queens of the contemporary Gupta monarchs, in many coins from that period and also the names of the various Vakataka queens in connection to various land grants from that period.
 However, the experiences of women belonging to the middle class and lower socio-economic groups were far different from royal women.
 The inscriptions do not provide information regarding ordinary women of this period.
 However literary sources like the Dharmasastras of the period, such as Narada, Brihaspati, and Katyana’s Kamasutra were the primary sources.
 The Dharmasastras of the period spoke in favour of pre-puberty marriages, also supported by Katyana.
 The Kamasutra even promotes the idea of marrying a virgin girl of the same varna if the husband plans to gain fame and social approval.
 Kamasutra gives the following description of an ideal wife: